Portland Union Station: History

 The station was placed on the National Register of Historic Places in 1975.

 The neon signs on the tower went dark in March 1971, because the railroads using it, Union Pacific, Burlington Northern and Southern Pacific, were preparing to transfer all of their remaining passenger services to Amtrak.
 For that reason, the station's then-owner, the Portland Terminal Railroad (itself jointly owned by those three railroads), decided to discontinue operation of the signs.
 In 1985, two local non-profit groups, the National Railway Historical Society (Pacific Northwest chapter) and the Oregon Association of Railway Passengers, led a fundraising campaign for public donations to enable the signs to be restored to operation.
 New neon tubes, in place of the old, were installed in July, and the signs were switched back on and returned to regular use in September 1985.
 The "Union Station" signs remain illuminated continuously, while the "Go by Train" signs flash on and off, in a sequence of "Go", then "Go by", then all three words, then off and on and repeat.

 In 1987, ownership of the station and surrounding land was transferred from Portland Terminal Railroad to the Portland Development Commission (now Prosper Portland) as part of the Downtown/Waterfront urban-renewal district.
 Shortly afterwards, Union Station underwent a renovation.
-It was rededicated in 1996.
+It was rededicated in 1996 for its 100th anniversary.

 In 2004, the roadway in front of the station was reconfigured, providing a new connection to the northwest and a forecourt.
 In addition, the area is being redeveloped, including new housing where railroad tracks once were.

+In 2023, Prosper Portland re-evaluated the alignment of its continued ownership of Portland Union Station with the economic development mission of the agency.
+They concluded that a sale to an entity with a transportation-focused mission was in the best long-term interest of stakeholders and the station itself.
+According to The Oregonian, talks to sell Union Station to Amtrak stalled in early 2024 and Prosper Portland was still seeking a buyer who would be able to finance seismic retrofitting and other upgrades that are estimated to cost $250 million.